Iceland-Leo/Bilinear-CNN/README.md

   `python bilinear_ResNet_fine_tuning.py`

 ## Results ##
 In this implementation, the accuracy of the model on the test dataset of the CUB_bird can reach about 83%.
-If you want get the model file, please contact me via email:785091715@qq.com
+If you want get the model file, you can download it from https://pan.baidu.com/s/1xLsZQCpD-s5FXmyMOGj69w using the extract code 'xxbr', or contact me via email:785091715@qq.com